maemreyo/starter-templates/README.md

 Please make sure your contributions adhere to good practices and align with the project's overall structure.

-This README provides a solid foundation for using `start-templates`.
+This README provides a solid foundation for using `starter-templates`.
 Remember to update branch details and add information for future templates as they become available.